Skip to main content

 The output shows the available GPUs and per-node availability:

-(Optional) Limit clusters which SkyPilot uses
+(Optional) Limit clusters that SkyPilot uses

 By default, SkyPilot can place jobs on any Managed Kubernetes cluster it discovers.
 To restrict SkyPilot to a subset of clusters for every user of this Managed SkyPilot API Server, set kubernetes.allowed_contexts in the dashboard: